-Little Nap now boasts a roastery a few minutes’ on the other side of the station, but this is the original, a narrow, wedge-shaped space that serves four seasonal single-origins on pour-over (hot or cold), an impressive output for an infeasibly small space.
+Little Nap now boasts a roastery a 10-minute walk away on the other side of the station, but this is the original, a narrow, wedge-shaped space that serves four seasonal single-origins on pour-over (hot or cold), an impressive output for an infeasibly small space.
 When it comes to espresso, there’s the house-blend, available as espresso, macchiato or Gibraltar (the first time I’ve seen that in Japan outside of Blue Bottle Coffee), all served hot and only available if you’re sitting in.
 If you want a longer drink, there’s a choice of Americano, latte (hot or iced) or cappuccino.
 There’s also cakes, sandwiches, ice cream and a selection of retail bags to take home with you.
 Little Nap’s also crammed in an impressive sound system!

 You can read more of my thoughts after the gallery.

 Yoyogi Park is part of the kilometre-long stretch of green, open space that separates Shinjuku to the north from Shibuya to the south, two teaming, bustling, overflowing metropolitan areas at stark contrast to the grass, trees and lakes of the parkland.
 Little Nap Coffee Stand has inherited something of the park’s tranquillity, set, as it is, directly opposite the main western entrance to the park.
-Here the traffic thunders by on a north-south arterial road, threatening to shatter the calm, but Little Hap is off on a quiet one-way street, a side loop, separated from the main road by its own little slice of green, complete with mini baseball parks.
+Here the traffic thunders by on a north-south arterial road, threatening to shatter the calm, but Little Nap is off on a quiet one-way street, a side loop, separated from the main road by its own little slice of green, complete with mini baseball parks.

 All this backs onto what might be the quietest railway I know of.
 Not quiet in terms of volume of traffic, rather by virtue of the lack of noise as the trains slide by quietly by.
 Unlike many of Tokyo’s railways, which are either on stilts on in tunnels, this one runs along at ground level, but despite there being a train every minute or so, I hardly heard them go by once I was inside.